Skip to content

 extends mutates fun loadBool(self: Slice): Bool;

-Extension mutation function for the Slice.
+Extension mutation function for the Slice type.

 Loads a single bit and returns a Bool value from the Slice.
 Reads true if the loaded bit is equal to 11, and reads false otherwise.

-Attempts to load such Bool when Slice doesn’t contain it throw an exception with exit code 8: Cell overflow.
+Attempts to load such Bool when the Slice doesn’t contain it throw an exception with exit code 8: Cell overflow.

 Usage example: